danpeirce/xpress-pic18f46k42/README.pandoc.md

 ![](images/expansion-wire-s.jpg)

-## Roam and No Roam Shunt Jumper
+## Roam and No Roam Slide Switch

-The image below shows the jumper in the no roam possition.
+The image below shows the slide switch in the no roam possition.

 ![](images/no_roam_s.jpg)